This is an unpublished draft preview that might include content that is not yet approved. The published website is at w3.org/WAI/.

 Who develops WCAG2ICT

-The WCAG2ICT Group Note is developed by the WCAG2ICT Task Force.
-The work statement defines the objectives, scope, and approach for the WCAG2ICT Group Note.
-The participants of the WCAG2ICT TF are volunteers drawn from W3C member organizations and invited experts and are supported by Web Accessibility Initiative (WAI) staff.
+The WCAG2ICT Group Note guidance is developed by the WCAG2ICT Task Force.
+The Task Force work statement defines the objectives, scope, and approach for the WCAG2ICT Group Note.

 Comments